A topic from the subject of Biochemistry in Chemistry.

 • Enzymes: Enzymes are proteins that catalyze chemical reactions.
 They break down complex food molecules into simpler molecules that can be absorbed by the small intestine.

-• pH: The pH of the digestive tract is an important factor in the activity of enzymes.
+• pH: The pH of the digestive tract is an important factor in the enzyme activity.
 Different enzymes have different pH optima, and the pH of the digestive tract changes along its length to accommodate different enzymes.

 • Absorption: Absorption is the process by which nutrients are taken up by the cells of the small intestine and transported to the bloodstream.
 Absorption occurs through the walls of the small intestine, which are lined with villi.
 Villi are small, finger-like projections that increase the surface area of the small intestine and help to absorb nutrients.